 The economic impact from these measures should be severe, reducing economic growth and increasing costs for the U.S. and its trading partners.
-Retaliatory measures from other countries, such as China's additional 34% tariff on U.S. imports, will only intensify this pain.
+Retaliatory measures from other countries will only intensify this pain.

 At February's Munich Security Conference, U.S. Vice President J.D.
 Vance laid out the U.S. position that European states should contribute more towards Ukraine's defence.
 The implications were significant.
 They accelerated a rapidly evolving attitude towards military spending in Europe.